 - One camera for every entrance you want the visitor announcement system to cover.
-See the Camera Selection section below for information about camera requirements. - Approximately one PC computer for every 8 cameras that you use.
+See the Camera Selection section below for information about camera requirements. - Approximately one PC for every 8 cameras that you use.
 See SAFR System Requirements for recommended specifications for the computers.

-- Install SAFR Desktop Client on each PC computer you're going to use. - Install SAFR Actions on one (and only one) of the SAFR Desktop Client machines.
+- Install SAFR Desktop Client Universal Edition on each PC you're going to use. - Install SAFR Actions on one (and only one) of the SAFR Desktop Client machines.
+Note: SAFR Actions is included as part of the SAFR Desktop installer.

-10.2 Install SAFR Desktop Client and SAFR Actions
+11.2 Install SAFR Desktop Client and SAFR Actions